-- A. Address to Request Application Package: Application packages may be downloaded from the website www.Grants.gov. - B. Content and Form of Application: PRM strongly recommends using the proposal and budget templates that are available upon email request from PRM's NGO Coordinator.
-Organizations can request copies of all PRM-recommended templates and NGO guidelines, by emailing PRM's NGO Coordinator with only the phrase PRM NGO Templates (exactly as written in bold) in the subject line, to PRMNGOCoordinator@state.gov.
+C. Content and Form of Application: Organizations may submit one proposal only.
+Any subsequent submissions received will be disqualified.
+PRM strongly recommends using the proposal and budget templates that are available upon email request from PRM's NGO Coordinator.
+Organizations should request copies of all PRM-recommended templates and NGO guidelines, by emailing PRM's NGO Coordinator with only the phrase PRM NGO Templates (exactly as written in bold) in the subject line, to PRMNGOCoordinator@state.gov.
 Organizations will receive an automated email reply containing the templates.